What you will learn from reading this article:

 It’s a small example, but it illustrates just how crucial words are to how we make meaning (and thus what we feel).
-This is why Tony has people think about the words they’re in the habit of using, especially if they’re trying to make major life changes.
-Simply put, whatever words you attach to your experience become your experience.
+This is why Tony has people think about the words they’re in the habit of using, especially if they’re trying to make major life changes: Whatever words you attach to your experience become your experience.

 Actions and the formula that makes up our lives

 When you feel certain ways, you do certain things.
-Our patterns of behavior, from smoking to going to the gym, all stem from our desire to meet some of our six human needs, the meaning we’ve assigned, and the feelings we have.
+Our patterns of behavior, from negative ones like smoking to positive ones like going to the gym, all stem from our desire to meet some of our six human needs, the meaning we’ve assigned and the feelings we have.
 The pattern then becomes our life story, what we tell ourselves about who we are and why we are that way.
-Instead of emotional control, we likely feel adrift and powerless.
+Instead of practicing emotional control, we likely feel adrift and powerless.

-So while we can’t control the triggers we encounter in our lives, we can control the meanings we make, therefore controlling our feelings and, more broadly, our lives.
-That’s why if you’re trying to make a change in your life, you have to examine what meanings you already have, then make up new ones.
-Emotional control is all about making the meaning you want.
-Otherwise you’ll continue to repeat old patterns and not make any lasting change.
+While we can’t control the triggers we encounter in our lives, we can control the meanings we extract from the events that occur, therefore controlling our feelings and, more broadly, our lives.
+If you’re trying to make a change in your life, examine what meanings you already have, then make up new ones.
+Emotional control is all about making the meaning you want – otherwise you’ll continue to repeat old patterns and not make any lasting change.

 We can reduce the cycle of meaning’s complexity to a single formula: